Yogscast: Triforce!

 Triforce! is a gaming and general discussion podcast hosted by Lewis Brindley, Sips (Chris Lovasz) and Pyrion Flax (Edward Forsyth).
 It was first released on 23 March 2016.
 The podcast is posted alongside The YoGPoD and features the trio talking about various ideas centred on gaming but also expand to current topics and sporadic thoughts.
-The structure of the podcast is fairly loose, with an introduction, miscellaneous topics, a gaming section, a reading from Pyrion Flax's homebrew fiction "Bodega" (Episode 19 to Episode 43) and in the early episodes, a Q and A from Twitter followers at the close of the podcast.
+The structure of the podcast is fairly loose, with an introduction, miscellaneous topics, a gaming section, a reading from Pyrion Flax's homebrew fiction Bodega (Episode 19 to Episode 43) and in the early episodes, a Q and A from Twitter followers at the close of the podcast.
+Recent podcasts feature a current events segment, "Lew's News", and dedicated "Mailbag" episodes for reading and responding to fan mail.

 In 2017, the official YoGPoD YouTube channel was rebranded for the Triforce! podcast.
 A spinoff audiobook style series, titled Bodega, was also debuted.

 The series features excerpts of the regular Triforce!, podcast where Pyrion Flax narrates his homebrew Science fiction.
 Bodega: Tales from the Bodegaverse was published in print and ebook formats in 2019.

 Other podcasts

 Hat Chat is a comedy variety podcast hosted by Chris Trott, Ross Hornby, and Alex Smith of Hat Films.

 Simon's Peculiar Portions takes the form of hosts Simon Lane and Lewis Brindley discussing odd but true news stories Simon has found on the internet each week.
 The podcast is also published in video form to the main Yogscast YouTube channel.

 Pitch, Please is hosted by Yogscast editors Tom Hazell and Alex Turner.
 Each episode, the hosts discuss wacky pitches for new video games with one or more of the developers from Yogscast Games, often guest starring another member or friend of the Yogscast.

-High Rollers: Aerois is an RPG Dungeons & Dragons podcast hosted by a group of Yogscast members known as the High Rollers, led by Mark "Sherlock" Hulmes in the role of Dungeon Master.
+High Rollers: Aerois is an RPG Dungeons & Dragons podcast hosted by a group of Yogscast members known as the High Rollers, led by Mara Holmes in the role of Dungeon Master.